What Makes a Great New Fiction Book?

 Reviewers and early readers describe the new novel Golden Spoon as a “delicious combination of Clue and The Great British Baking Show.”
 And the love child of Only Murders in the Building and The Maid.
 Say No More.
 We’re here for it.

-The new novel Weyward follows the experiences of three women across five centuries, all affected by the lush natural world surrounding Weyward Cottage.
-From 1619 to 1942 to 2019, we see how the fear of strong women and the power of deep knowledge of the natural world can sometimes lead to tragedy – and sometimes to renewal and growth.
+The new novel Weyward tells the stories of three women over five centuries, all influenced by the rich natural world around Weyward Cottage.
+Spanning from 1619 to 1942 to 2019, it explores how fear of strong women and deep understanding of nature can lead to both tragedy and renewal.

 5. What Happened to Ruthy Ramirez by Claire Jimenez.